-High Projects required in the immediate near-term that would benefit from a strategic approach and have priority the potential to address key consenting risks relevant to early array developments in line with the overarching aim of ORJTP Ocean Energy.
+High Projects required in the immediate near-term that would benefit from a strategic approach and have priority the potential to address key consenting risks relevant to early array developments in line with the overarching aim of ORJIP Ocean Energy.
 Medium Projects that would benefit from a strategic approach that have the potential to address key priority consenting issues but are not considered to be short-term priorities for the wave and tidal sectors.
 Low Projects that may benefit from a strategic approach and have the potential to address aspects of priority key consenting issues.
 The need for these projects will be informed by the outcomes of other higher priority research projects.

 Please note that the following table is organised by 'topic' similar to Table 2.1 and high priority strategic projects are listed where relevant.
+Projects for which there is considerable research currently underway to address the issue are categorised as on 'HOLD' (see Appendix A).